smithjd/sql-pet/docs/083-exploring-a-single-table.md

 ## # … with 2 more variables: avg_total_soh_dollars <dbl>, soh_count <int64>
 ```

 Both 2011 and 2014 are shorter time spans than the other two years, making comparison across the years more difficult.
+We might normalize the totals based on the number of months in each year, but we first graph total dollars:

 ### Total sales by year